Mini facelift Results

 Because these threads used during the Silhouette procedure are designed to lift the skin rather than stimulate collagen production (though it will achieve both goals, of course), the threads used are slightly different.
-They contain several sutures interspersed with tiny “cones” adept at grabbing tissues rather than being smooth or barbed.
+They contain several sutures interspersed with tiny “cones” that grab tissues rather than be smooth or barbed.
 This allows the threads to gather more skin, giving the cheeks and jowls a more noticeable lift.
 Silhouette threads are also designed to produce long-lasting results; patients can expect their Silhouette InstaLift to last one to three years.

 Dr. Alhallak, Ph.D. in Pharmacy, used four PDO threads to lift the lower face, give more definition to the jawlines, and one cc of dermal fillers.

 - Procedure Cost: $1200